titumozammel/human-energy-economics/README.md

 **Consumption is not inherently drain.**

-The economic question is whether resources consumed in execution produce sufficient present value or legitimate future value while preserving the capacity required for subsequent execution.
+The economic question is whether capacity consumed in execution produces sufficient present value or legitimate future value while preserving the capacity required for subsequent execution.

 | Concept | HEE Meaning |
 |---|---|